Giant freshwater stingray: Description

 5 m).
 With reports from the Mekong and Chao Phraya Rivers of individuals weighing 500–600 kg, but it is not impossible, that it is 1,500 kg, or even 2,000 kg - it ranks among the largest freshwater fishes in the world.

-In June 2022 it was reported that a specimen caught in the Mekong river had broken the record for the largest ever freshwater fish ever documented.
+In June 2022, it was reported that a specimen caught in the Mekong river had broken the record for the largest strict freshwater fish ever documented (the largest sturgeon species can far exceed this size, but they are anadromous).
 The individual weighed 661 lb, and was measured at 3.98 m long and 2.2 m wide.

 Distribution and habitat

 The giant freshwater stingray is known to inhabit several large rivers and associated estuaries in Indochina and Borneo.
 In Indochina, it occurs in the Mekong River to potentially as far upstream as Chiang Khong in Thailand, as well as in the Chao Phraya, Nan, Mae Klong, Bang Pakong, and Tapi Rivers, also found in Bueng Boraphet but now completely extinct.
 In Borneo, this species is found in the Mahakam River in Kalimantan and the Kinabatangan and Buket Rivers in Sabah; it is reportedly common in the Kinabatangan River but infrequently caught.
 Though it has been reported from Sarawak as well, surveys within the past 25 years have not found it there.
 Elsewhere in the region, recent river surveys in Java have not recorded its presence, despite the island being the locality of the species holotype.

-Historical records from Myanmar, the Ganges River in India, and the Bay of Bengal (the latter two as Trygon fluviatilis) have similarly not been corroborated by any recent accounts.
+Historical records from the Ganges River in India, and the Bay of Bengal as Trygon fluviatilis are possibly Himantura fluviatilis, although it has been confirmed as being present in the Kaladan and Mayu rivers in Myanmar in 2022.

 Disjunct populations of the giant freshwater stingray in separate river drainages are probably isolated from one another; though the species occurs in brackish environments, there is no evidence that it crosses marine waters.
 This is a bottom-dwelling species that favors a sandy or muddy habitat.
 Unexpectedly, it can sometimes be found near heavily populated urban areas.